The Sacred Valley Peru Travel

 But first things first.
 You surely couldn’t think that a tourist attraction of such importance would be for free.

-Technically, when entering the Sacred Valley, you don’t need to pay anything – you can travel freely in a car, by bus or by train and experience the beauty of the country.
+Technically, when entering the Sacred Valley, you don’t need to pay anything – you can travel freely in a car, by bus, or by train and experience the beauty of the country.
 But you must pay an entrance fee when visiting every single ruin in the valley and the price is pretty steep.

 If you’re planning on visiting multiple sites, the best option is to buy an integral ticket.
-The ticket cost S/130, and it is valid for ten days and allows you to visit 16 sites (museums and ruins within Cusco and Sacred Valley).
+The ticket costs S/130, and it is valid for ten days and allows you to visit 16 sites (museums and ruins within Cusco and Sacred Valley).

 In case you don’t have that much time or want to visit only a couple of sites, you can buy a partial ticket.